ctu-vras/rosserial_stm32/README.md

 It may happen code will work even with HAL library for other STM32 processor family.
 **If you run into troubles, please check src/ros_lib/STM32Hardware.h first**

+## Attached example
+An Attached example consists of a STM32Cube project without generated Ros libraries and STM32CubeIDE generated header and C files.
+Project implements simple publishers and subscriber.
+Project demonstrates blocking behaviour in case of communication being too slow to flush output buffer fast enough.
+Application uses baud rate 480600bps and when one publisher is used, can achieve up to `~2.5kHz` publish rate.

 ## Generate code
 $ cd _target_workspace_ (It should contain Inc and Src directories).